CollectivaT-dev/language-toolkit/docs/source/_build/html/tr/_sources/3-Datadriven language tech.rst.txt

 The revolutionary aspect of these technologies is that they are *data-driven*, which means that the intelligence that is created with these tools are collected from large volumes of information--or simply *data*.
 For example, in the case of machine translation, the engine "models" translation from a language to the other by looking at a collection of human-translated documents and sentences.
 Similarly a *sentinment analyzer* learns how to label if a tweet says good or bad about a company from thousands of tweets labelled by humans as carrying a good or bad sentiment.

 This dependency on data is what makes these technologies accessible to some languages and not to the others.
 The available resources for a language directly influences the possibility of developing an application for a language.
-As the greatest resource of textual data is the internet, and it is dominated by a few languages, these technologies tend to focus on only a handful of *power languages* e.g. English, Spanish, Chinese, Arabic etc.
+As the greatest resource of textual data is the internet, and it is dominated by a few languages, these technologies tend to focus on only a handful of *dominant languages* e.g. English, Spanish, Chinese, Arabic etc.

 The diagram below by `Microsoft Research Labs India <https://www.microsoft.com/en-us/research/publication/ellora-enabling-low-resource-languages-with-technology/>`_ illustrates the hierarchy created by this "power-law" among languages.